Chrysophyllum cainito: Name

+The common names cainito and caimito likely come from the Mayan words cab (juice), im (breast), and vitis (sap), via Spanish.
+Star apple is a common name.
+It is also known as the purple apple.

 Description

 Tree

 The leaves are evergreen, alternate, simple oval, entire, 5–15 cm long; the underside shines with a golden color when seen from a distance.
 The tiny flowers are purplish white and have a sweet fragrant smell.
 The tree is also hermaphroditic (self-fertile).
 It produces a strong odor.

 Fruit

 The fruit is globose and typically measures from 2 to 3 inches in diameter.
 When ripe, it usually has purple skin with a faint green area appearing around the calyx.
 A radiating star pattern is visible in the pulp.
 Greenish-white and yellow-fruited cultivars are sometimes available.
 The skin is rich in latex, and both it and the rind are not edible.
 The flattened seeds are light brown and hard.
 It is a seasonal fruit bearing tree.

-The fruits are used as a fresh dessert fruit; it is sweet and often served chilled.
-Infusions of the leaves have been used against diabetes and articular rheumatism.